Montana eyes $30M revamp of mental health, developmental disability facilities

-The changes, backers say, would fill gaps in services and help people better prepare for life outside of the locked, secure setting of the two state facilities before they re-enter their own communities, reports KFF Health News.
+The changes, backers say, would fill gaps in services and help people better prepare for life outside of the locked, secure setting of the two-state facilities before they reenter their own communities.

 Gianforte’s proposed budget for the next two years would spend about $100 million of that fund on 10 other recommendations from the commission.
 The capital projects are separate ideas for using up to $32.5 million of the $75 million earmarked within the $300 million pool of funds for building new infrastructure or remodeling existing buildings.